knurling-rs/defmt/README.md

 > using the framework make sure you use the *same* "version" (commit hash) for
 > all components (target side and host side).

-A highly efficient logging framework that targets resource-constrained devices, like microcontrollers.
+`defmt` ("de format", short for "deferred formatting") is a highly efficient logging framework that targets resource-constrained devices, like microcontrollers.

 For more details check the book at https://defmt.ferrous-systems.com